WitteShadovv/deferred-apps/README.md

 **Q: My downloaded package disappeared after `nix-collect-garbage`?**

 This is expected by default.
 Enable `gcRoot = true` to protect downloaded packages from garbage collection.
 See [Garbage Collection](#garbage-collection).

+**Q: Should I use `apps` or `packages`?**

+Use **`apps`** (pname mode) when:
+- You want simple configuration with just package names
+- You're fine with packages from the default nixpkgs in your flake registry
+- You need dynamic evaluation (e.g., "always get the latest from nixpkgs-unstable")

+Use **`packages`** (package mode) when:
+- You need packages from custom nixpkgs instances (e.g., with overlays)
+- You want exact version pinning from your `flake.lock`
+- You're already importing a custom nixpkgs for other reasons
+- The package comes from a custom flake output

+Both modes work identically at runtime—apps appear in your launcher and download on first launch.
+The difference is how the package source is specified.

+**Q: Does package mode work with multi-output packages?**

+Package mode assumes binaries are in `$out/bin/`.
+For most packages this works fine.
+For packages where the binary is in a different output (rare), you can:
+1. Use the `exe` option with a custom path
+2. Use pname mode instead (which handles output selection automatically via `nix shell`)

 ## See Also